hellroy/layneharris_resume/README.md

 **Experience**

 **BIG SPACESHIP**
-SENIOR VICE PRESIDENT, HEAD OF CREATIVE TECHNOLOGY AND INNOVATION, MARCH 2019–APRIL 2020, NEW YORK, NY
+SENIOR VICE PRESIDENT, HEAD OF CREATIVE TECHNOLOGY AND INNOVATION MARCH 2019–APRIL 2020
+NEW YORK, NY

 **Responsibilities**
 -   Provided guidance and thought leadership for matters relating to emerging technology, including the development of creative digital programs, new business pitches, social media programs, media, OOH, client education, agency education and external communications such as press and blog posts.